Jake Fraley Player Props: Reds vs. Padres

 Jake Fraley At The Plate

-- Fraley has picked up a hit in 39 of 63 games this year, with multiple hits 15 times.
+- Fraley has picked up a hit in 62.5% of his 64 games this year, with multiple hits in 23.4% of those games.

+- He has gone deep in 15.6% of his games this season, and 4.7% of his plate appearances.

-- In 47.6% of his games this year, Fraley has picked up at least one RBI.
-In 12 of those games (19.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- In 48.4% of his games this season, Fraley has picked up at least one RBI.
+In 12 of those games (18.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.